About Society for Promoting Christian Knowledge (SPCK)

 Elected 2021

-Sanjee obtained both her BA and PhD at the University of Liverpool and is now a Research Fellow at the University of Birmingham.
-She is currently the Archbishops Advisor on Minority Ethnic Anglican Concerns.
-Before transferring her degree to the UK, Sanjee studied Psychology, Sociology & Theology in Western Australia, including Aboriginal religions.
-Later on, her doctoral research included Moral development and ethno-centric identity in societies in violent conflict.
-Sanjee is also Honorary Research Fellow at the University of Durham; Research Fellow at William Temple Foundation; Associate Fellow at the Open University School of Law; Visiting Fellow at the Centre for Trust, Peace and Social Relations, Coventry University and Honorary Research Fellow in Theology and Religious Studies, University of Chester.
-She is an avid gardener, choral singer and a church crawler with a passion for stained glass.
+Sanjee obtained both her BA and her PhD at the University of Liverpool and is now Research Fellow at the University of Birmingham.
+She is currently Archbishops’ Adviser on Minority Ethnic Anglican Concerns.
+Before transferring her degree to the UK, Sanjee studied Psychology, Sociology and Theology, including Aboriginal religions, in Western Australia.
+Later on, her doctoral research included moral development and ethno-centric identity in societies in violent conflict.
+Sanjee is also Honorary Research Fellow at the University of Durham; Research Fellow at William Temple Foundation; Associate Fellow at the Open University School of Law; Visiting Fellow at the Centre for Trust, Peace and Social Relations, Coventry University; and Honorary Research Fellow in Theology and Religious Studies, University of Chester.
+She is an avid gardener, a choral singer and a church crawler with a passion for stained glass.

 |